Clams Casino

 Prepare the Clams

-- They will open at different rates, so give them plenty of time-up to 15 minutes.
-Discard any that don't open by then.
+- They will open at different rates, so give them plenty of time - up to 15 minutes.
+Discard any that don't open by that point.

 Make the Topping